Class40: Background

-In 2004 former Vendee Globe and Whitbread competitor, Patrice Carpentier, brought together designers, builders and sailors to formulate a new accessible class of shorthanded offshore racing boats.
-Now with more than 160 boats, the Class has become the most successful offshore racing class.
-The class is not to be confused with the Open 40 which in many ways led the way to this class.
+In 2004, former Vendée Globe and Whitbread competitor Patrice Carpentier brought together designers, builders and sailors to develop a class of short-handed offshore racing boats.[1]
+More than 160 boats have since been built.
+Class40 is distinct from Open 40, an earlier class that influenced its development.

 The "Class40" can be designed by anyone provided the boat fits within the measurement rule defined.
 This rule takes the form of a box rule.

 The association is responsible for defining and updating the class rules for the boats, and has the additional aims of co-ordinating events.

 Class 40 monohulls outnumbered all other boat classes during their first appearance in the 2006 Route du Rhum, with 25 boats registered.

 The Class 40 monohulls are high-performance racing boats, designed principally for single-handed or small crew offshore competition.

 Class 40 monohulls sit in size between boats the small offshore classes of the Classe Mini and Beneteau Figaro 3 and the pinnacle class the IMOCA 60.

 Single and double-handed sailing represents a rapidly growing sector of the sport of sailing.
 The Class 40 is a cheaper boat that can be sailed competitively in a range of conditions either short handed, by two people, or a solo sailor.

-The class is active in Europe, but growing in North America.
+The class is active in Europe and growing in North America.
 Boats are built on a semi-production or custom basis.
-The class rules though work to keep the boat affordable, limiting exotic materials and equipment seen in high end offshore boats such as the IMOCA 60.
+The class rules work to keep the boat affordable, limiting exotic materials and equipment seen in high end offshore boats such as the IMOCA 60.

 Though some boats are sailed by pro sailors, the amateur class continues to grow as sailors look for the next challenge in offshore sailing.